7418 Sewell Social Sciences Building

 Professor Chinn has been a visiting scholar at the International Monetary Fund, the Congressional Budget Office, the Federal Reserve Board, the European Central Bank and the Banque de France.
 He is coeditor of the Journal of International Money and Finance, and an associate editor of the Journal of Money, Credit and Banking.
 His work has been cited in The Economist, Financial Times, Wall Street Journal, NY Times, Business Week, and he has been interviewed on Bloomberg, Reuters, Marketplace, NPR, and Wisconsin Public Radio.
 In 2000 and 2001, he served as Senior Staff Economist for International Finance on the Council of Economic Advisers.

+Professor Chinn is co-author of Econbrowser, a weblog devoted to current macroeconomic issues, and a contributor to EconoFact.
 Prior to his appointment at the University of Wisconsin-Madison in 2003, Professor Chinn taught at the University of California, Santa Cruz.
-He received his doctorate in Economics from the University of California, Berkeley.